COVID-19 Procedures and Guidelines

 - To ensure physical distancing, follow the instructions posted for each shared space (reception, hearing rooms, meeting rooms) regarding the maximum capacity, entry, and use.

-- Follow Cadillac Fairview’s safety protocols when entering or exiting the office, such as elevator capacity limits, use of stairwells
+- Follow the safety protocols of the landlord (Cadillac Fairview) when entering or exiting the office, such as elevator capacity limits, use of stairwells

 Practice good hygiene at the Commission